ANSWERED: What are the Best Cloud Communications Companies?

 The best cloud communications platforms provide a comprehensive and seamless experience.
 But they also offer personalized service, a first-class customer experience, are scalable, can broaden your horizons when it comes to hiring remotely, are cost-effective, and free up resources to enable your company to run smoothly and efficiently.

-Which Capabilities Make a Cloud Communications Platform "The Best?"
+Which Capabilities Make a Cloud Communications Company "The Best?"

 With many companies offering cloud communications platforms, it can be a minefield trying to ascertain the best one.
 If they all offer the same thing, what's the difference?
 As with most service-based comparisons, the devil is in the details.